Euler class groups and motivic stable cohomotopy: Introduction

 In Section \ref{s:geometricgroupstructure} we provide a concrete description of the abelian group structure on $[X,Q_{2n}]_{\aone}$; this uses two tools.
 First, we appeal to the affine representability results of \cite{AsokHoyoisWendtII}; these results allow us to identify the abstract set $[X,Q_{2n}]_{\aone}$ in terms of ``naive" $\aone$-homotopy classes of morphisms of $k$-schemes $X \to Q_{2n}$.
 Then, we use the relationship between naive $\aone$-homotopy classes of morphisms with target $Q_{2n}$ and complete intersection ideals studied in \cite{Fasel15b}.
 In short, morphisms $f: \Spec R \to Q_{2n}$ determine (non-uniquely) pairs $(I,\omega_I)$, where $I \subset R$ is an ideal, and $\omega_I: R/I^{\oplus n} \to I/I^2$ is a surjection; the naive $\aone$-homotopy class of $f$ essentially only depends on $I$.
 Combining these ideas, we give an explicit ``ideal-theoretic" description of the product in Theorem~\ref{thm:concretetau}.

 Finally, Section \ref{s:Euler} studies applications of the above ideas.
-Using our concrete description of the product in cohomotopy, the existence of the ``Segre class" homomorphism is straightforward and described in Section~\ref{s:Euler} after some recollections on Euler class groups (we slightly recast the definition so it is more natural in our context).
-To prove injectivity of the Segre class homomorphism depends on \cite[Theorem 3.2.7]{Fasel15b}, from which the second author deduced Murthy's complete intersection conjecture.
-Surjectivity in the case of interest follows from a moving lemma.
-Finally, Theorem~\ref{thmintro:mainchow} is deduced from the comparison of Euler class groups and Chow-Witt groups by appeal to results of \cite{Das15} or \cite{vdKallen15}.
+Using our concrete description of the product in cohomotopy, the existence of the ``Segre class" homomorphism is straightforward and described in Section~\ref{s:Euler} after some recollections on Euler class groups (we slightly recast the definition to fit more naturally in our context).
+Surjectivity in the case of interest follows from a moving lemma and holds with minimal hypotheses.
+In order to establish injectivity of the Segre class homomorphism, we define an explicit inverse.
+In order to define the inverse homomorphism, we appeal to homotopy invariance of Euler class groups.
+Finally, Theorem~\ref{thmintro:mainchow} is deduced from the comparison of Euler class groups and Chow--Witt groups, which appeal to results of Das--Zinna \cite{Das15}.
+Appendix \ref{s:properties} provides streamlined treatment of homotopy invariance for Euler class groups (see Theorem~\ref{homotopy}) and some variations on the techniques of \cite{Das15} (see Proposition~\ref{prop:dzhomomrevisited}) tailored for this paper.
+With these results in mind, Remark~\ref{rem:assumptions} explains the presence of the hypotheses in the statements above.